 We may earn money from the products/companies mentioned in this post.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read our Terms & Disclosures.

 The air was heavy with the sticky heat of summer in the southeast.
-My children were running around and playing while I sat and watched.
+My children were running around and playing while I fanned myself and watched their antics.

 They were having fun and kept calling to me.”Look at me Mommy!
 Watch!”

 I saw other moms pushing their kids on the swings, but that just wasn’t my thing now that they could do it themselves.
 I shared with the mom I was sitting with that I didn’t really know how to play.

 I just hadn’t been that kind of kid, and my activities with my own mom had been more about watching a movie together, going on a hike, or me just reading a book.

 So I stuck to those kinds of things, too.
 And I often sent my children to play together so that I could run our home smoothly.

 “You know, it’s important to play with your children, too,” she told me from experience, this other mom of many who had teens as well as toddlers.
 “Healthy meals, a clean home, and all that stuff is important, but you have to play with your children, too.
 They’re waiting for you.”